dlta-inc/seattle-201n8/class-05-images-color-text/lab/README.md

 ### Deployment of Guessing Game

 We'll be deploying our finished About Me projects to GitHub Pages.
-Feel free to work on this with your partner or by yourself.
+Feel free to work on this with your classmates or by yourself.
 This will make them real, live websites that people can visit.
 The process is simple:

 - Finish all technical requirements and any other tweaks you want to make.
 - Add-commit-push your working branch.